 Service relocation works will be completed in sections in advance of roadworks and will be staged at various time throughout the project.

 There are a number of other major projects happening nearby in Ballarat, including:

 - Ballarat GovHub

 Across 2016, 2017 and 2018, we completed extensive community engagement with the local residents and businesses, and sought advice and input from citizen advisory groups, transport industry experts, and the City of Ballarat to develop plans for the Mair Street Upgrade.

 To understand the needs of local businesses and mitigate impacts during construction, we established a project monitoring group in 2017.
-Representatives of this group include -
+Representatives of this group included -

 - Ms Jodie Gillett - Commerce Ballarat